Capitol Records (1942-present)

 Founded by Johnny Mercer in 1942 and Buddy DeSylva.
 Capitol Records would go on to buy the Scranton,PA Record Company (formerly known as the Scranton Button Company Plant) in 1946.
 Capitol Records would introduce LPs and 45s in the late 1940s.
 Capitol would be bought by Electrical and Musical Instruments (EMI) a European conglomerate in 1956.

-Color is purple or may be red.
-The word “Americana” may be listed below scripted the Capitol.
+The color is purple or maybe red.
+The word “Americana” maybe listed below scripted the Capitol.
 Also, purple background with or without rimmed-border.
 Unrimmed Capitol records have a smaller scripted Capitol.

 Capitol Records had Four Pressing plants.

-This processing plant produced records between 1946-1973.
+This processing plant produced records between 1946-and 1973.
 It had a special stamp which is supposed to look like the Capitol Building or a Keystone (as in Pennsylvania’s nickname of the “Keystone State”).
 The stamp sometimes included the letters IAM inside of it.
 IAM stood for International Association of Machinists.

 This plant pressed records starting in 1965 under Capitol Records and stopped pressing records under the EMI brand in 2004.
-The plant stamp looks like a O or an 0.
+The plant stamp looks like an O or an 0.

-This plant pressed records between 1947-1982.
+This plant pressed records between 1947-and 1982.
 The special stamp looks like an asterisk, a 5 or 6 pointed icon, or a crude star, as in Hollywood.

 This plant produced records between 1969 to the late 1980s.
 The special stamp looks like a crude rifle or a horn: